Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

       - However, there are 3 points in time where you will need to authenticate to the databricks workspace, before the script continues to run.
 You will find the following message for the deployment of the dev, stage and production environments.
 Click the link highlighted in green, consent to authenticate to the databricks workspace and when the workspace opens successfully, return to the deployment windows and press Enter to continue:  ![image](docs/images/databricks_ws.png)
       - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.
       - Note that if you are using **dev container**, you would run the same script but inside the dev container terminal.
    - As part of the deployment script, the Azure DevOps Release Pipeline YAML definition has been updated to point to your Github repository. **Commit and push these changes.**
-   - As part of the deployment script, the Azure DevOps Release Pipeline YAML definition has been updated to point to your Github repository. **Commit and push these changes.**
       - This will trigger a Build and Release which will fail due to a lacking `adf_publish` branch -- this is expected.
 This branch will be created once you've setup git integration with your DEV Data Factory and publish a change.